Yousef-Diab/Redis-Certified-Developer-Summary/RU101/Week 01.md

 - used for primary access to data values
 - Unique
 - Binary Safe: "Foo", 42, 3.1215.
 0xff, any sequence of bytes
-- Up to 512MB in size, super long keys not recomanded
+- Up to 512MB in size, super long keys not recomended

 ### Key Spaces

-- no classic databasesc but uses Logical databases
+- no classic databases but uses Logical databases
 - Logical database
   - single flat key space
   - no automatic separation of key names